-Note: due to the high number of planned volunteers in this study, visits may take longer than the estimates given here
+Note: due to the high number of planned volunteers in this study, visits may take longer than the estimates given here photographs may be shown to other professional staff, used for educational purposes, or included in a scientific publication.

 During the course of the trial you may be asked to attend for an extra visit, for example, if a blood test needs to be repeated.